ResponsiblyUnranked/PythonSoftwareDesign/src/design_patterns/command/README.md

 of every command triggered.
 We could extend the `KeyboardHandler` to additionally send any invoked commands to some form of storage in memory, allowing us to keep a log - and therefore give way to implementing 'undo' functionality.

+## Strategy Game Scenario

+The previous example shows us how we can be flexible with our code when using the command pattern - we can trigger the same application code from different areas in a standardised and controllable manner.

+The following example shows us another great feature of using the command pattern, the ability to schedule, or queue commands.

+I envisage us building a turn-based strategy game where you can plan several 'actions' in advance.
+Each of these 'actions' will be a command.
+This is where the queueing of commands reveals itself, as it will allow our player to plan several moves in advance and then execute them in sequence on their turn.

+### The Code

+Take a look at the `game_example.py` code. _Note: I've moved some boilerplate code (like the `Command` ABC) to the `supplement.py` file to keep this example shorter._

+Can you identify our receivers and invoker?

+We have 2 receivers, a `LandUnit` and a `SeaUnit`.
+I picture these being controllable characters in our game.
+You can move them or destroy them.
+Our `GameEngine` is our invoker and handles the player's turn.
+Finally, we have the corresponding commands for moving and destroying a unit.